OCNS/SoftwareWG/content/pages/contact.rst

 Meetings
 --------

-From January 2022, the working group will meet regularly on the second Monday of each month, with the time of the meeting alternating between 1700 UTC and 0800 UTC to allow members from different time zones to attend.
+From January 2022, the working group will meet regularly in the second week of each month.
+To allow members from different time zones to attend, the meeting will be held at both 0800 UTC and 1700 UTC with members attending whichever *one* slot suits them better.
+Additionally, the meeting will move through the different days of the working week to allow members with long standing work meetings to attend (see `this ticket <https://github.com/OCNS/SoftwareWG/issues/66>`__ for a discussion on meeting times).
 The agenda is collected on `GitHub tickets <https://github.com/OCNS/SoftwareWG/labels/C%3A%20Meeting>`__, and we meet on `Jitsi <https://meet.jit.si/moderated/27ddeaff25933944fea1937f182235d48de7c2dd59dc2f84f8eebb26a8fc07ab>`__.
 Please feel free to drop in.